cpske/ISP/assignment/ku-polls/iteration1.md

    - **Features** to implement and other major work (but not tasks)
    - **Acceptance Criteria** - how to evaluate the result?

-2. Create a Github **Project** with a Table View all tasks.
+2. Create a Github **Project** for KU Polls.
-   - Define columns and fields you want.
-   - In the Project settings, define a field named `Iteration`.
-Each task should be assigned to an Iteration.
-   - Then, in your Task Board for each iteration you can **filter** only the tasks whose iteration value is the one you want.
-   - Add Product Backlog of features to implement

-3. Create a **Task Board** named "Iteration 1" in your Project.
+3. In the Project, create a *Task Board* named "**Iteration 1**".
+   - Task Board should have 4 columns for task status, as in KU Int'l Cafe.
-   - Add tasks for work to do in this iteration.
+   - Add tasks for work to do in Iteration 1.
-   - In Iteration 1 you will write code following the Django Tutorial, so you may define tasks like "Implement tutorial part 1", "Implement tutorial part 2", ...,
+   - You will write code following the Django Tutorial, so you can define tasks like "Implement tutorial part 1", "Implement tutorial part 2", ...,
-   - Other work you must do: "Add Good Poll Questions", "Review work and merge into main"
+   - Other work: "Add Good Poll Questions", "Review work and merge into main"
    - Convert "tasks" to "issues".
 Most tasks *should* be issues, but you may have some "housekeeping" tasks that are not issues in the repo.

 4. Create the Django project directly in the `ku-polls` repo that you clone from Github -- not in a subdirectory.
 Be careful how you create the project to avoid creating an extra subdirectory.
 Do this: